-In conclusion, we suggest that this permit be dropped, as there appears to be no isodynamic feature present which would indicate any extensive iron ore deposit.
+It is suggested that only the first mentioned isodynamic high has any subsurface significance and that it is probably associated with a Basement fault.
+In conclusion we suggest that the permit be dropped as there appears to be no isodynamic feature present which would indicate any extensive iron ore deposit.